Hackathons are a great way to dive into innovative concepts, build high-potential teams and work with cutting-edge technology.

 Hackathons are a great way to solidify the digital transformation process in the minds of employees, bringing together creative thinking and practical implementation.
 Whatever the challenge is, hackathons can be an effective way to accelerate the adoption of innovative solutions and drive digital transformation.

 Even when you have ideas for apps and tools, there is a huge difference between a sheet of paper and a working prototype.

 Ideas in and of themselves cannot be used within your company or sold on a large scale.
 You will want to get hands-on with your idea, play around and create a prototype that ultimately lets you experience firsthand what works and what does not.
 When you turn an idea into a prototype, it helps you visualize what your app or tool might look like in action.
 The benefits and shortcomings of your tool become apparent, with the latter creating a new opportunity to modify the idea to rid the tool of them.
 A prototype lets you demo what you envision to your team – without first having to prove Return on Investment or negotiate for a budget.

-Using no-code toolsets like BRYTER, you can even go further: We have seen teams at Ashurst, HoganLovells, Kliemt or Fieldfisher turn ideas into actual working tools ready for organizational deployment.
+Using a no-code platform like BRYTER, you can even go further: we have seen teams at Ashurst, HoganLovells, Kliemt or Fieldfisher turn ideas into actual working tools ready for organizational deployment.

 Hackathons allow you to test what actually works

 While hackathons are a good means for achieving a strong bond between team members, they are even better for identifying and examining problems and their solutions.
 A hackathon is the most hands-on way of testing what actually works.